novuhq/react-quickstart/README.md

 ## Run the project
-to
-First, clone the repo.
+To run the project, first, clone the repo.

 ```sh
 npm install